B-Con/mute/Guidelines.md

 selects any `div` element with an id containing `text`, but doesn't apply the rule to pages on `site.org`.

+Structure
+---
+There are two filters:

+* `mute-devel.txt` contains all the filter rules along with comments, explaining why the rules exist
+* `mute.txt` is the filter without the unnecessary comments and whitespace and with a valid checksum, it is the file that everyone uses

+`mute-devel.txt` is where the work is done, then a script is used to convert it to `mute.txt`.

 Contributing
 ===
-If submitting a pull request, please include URLs that are being fixed to behave properly in the commit message.
+If submitting a pull request, please include sample URLs that are being fixed to behave properly in the commit message.

 Known Issues / TODO
 ===